Last Updated on January 14, 2021 by Nina Ahmedow

 Sleeping in a traditional tent in the desert was quite an experience.
 You wouldn’t believe how quiet the world naturally is.
 I will say, though, that it got quite cold at night even though it was already mid-March.
 It’s best to prepare yourself according to the temperature.
 When you decide what to do in Jordan and where check the average temperatures to know what to pack.

 If you’re looking for the right camp I can fully recommend Bedouin Life Style.
 The tour with our guide Ali was absolutely amazing.
 He explained so much and really bonded with Alfonso.
-I also believe that four hours were a decent amount of time to spend in the desert.
+I also believe that four hours was a decent amount of time to spend in the desert.
 Anything less than that would not have done the wadi justice.
 But if you’re looking specifically for what to do in Jordan in nature you could spend even more time there.

 Back at the camp, we were happy to find that most of the food was actually vegan (make sure to check out my full vegan guide to Jordan).
 After dinner, we got to listen to live Bedouin music in a big tent with the other tour groups.
 The next day, the people from Bedouin Life Style even arranged a driver for us and a couple from Argentina to take us to Petra where we continued our Jordan travel tour.
 I think they would even be able to provide some additional tips on what to do in Jordan.